The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 ### Pre-pull Preparation

 Assign all players a clock spot and a partner.
 Assign two light parties of one tank, one healer, and two DPS each.
+Tanks and healers often have to do mechanics together and will be referred to as the support role.

 Place markers on the arena as such.